We see daffodils as yellow, but a bee will see them differently because they see ultra-violet light. The colour of something depends on the perceiver.

 ‘Sometimes people around you won’t understand your journey.
 They don’t need to.
 It’s not for them.

 ‘Only I get to decide if I’m humiliated or not,’ said Josephine Georgio, when the media pestered her to feel humiliated after her left breast was accidentally exposed by the singer, Madonna.

 Josephine decided that in her world she had not been humiliated.
 She didn’t care how someone else saw the situation in their world; she only cared about her perception of the situation in her world.
 And rightly so, because she is living in her world, not theirs.

 Josephine resisted the advice telling her to sue Madonna.
 She dealt with the incident honestly and without avarice.
 I am so impressed!
 If Josephine deals with the rest of her life in the same way – not letting others create her reality – she will be taking charge of her life and building herself a resilient person.

 But sometimes we do.
 Sometimes we desire people’s approval so badly we pretend to be someone we are not.
 We try to fit into their world by trying to impress them, and to please them.
-We want to be valued.
+That’s because we want to be valued.
 However, it’s the person we are who needs to feel valued, not the person we pretend to be.
 When the person we pretend to be is valued, our true self gets left behind and remains unseen.
 And gets ignored.
 Then, instead of feeling valued, our true self gets to feel shame and self loathing.
-And, like the weird relative hidden in the attic, it becomes weirder.

 The façade we present to the world might feel valued, but it has no substance.
 It’s a ghost.